OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 The existing yaml configuration options are listed below.
 If the engine is run in firewall mode, dedicated stats counters will be added to the stats logs.

-To see the stats counters reported for the firewall, refer to :ref:`firewall mode stats`.
+To see the stats reported for the firewall mode, refer to :ref:`firewall mode stats`.

 ::